 - Unresponsiveness to treatments

 Also called hypochondria, hypochondriasis refers to an overwhelming suspicion a person has that they are seriously ill, despite healthcare providers being unable to find any evidence of health problems.
 People with this disorder interpret normal physical sensations as symptoms of severe disease, meaning they become overwhelmed with fear that is often extreme and ongoing.
-This can cause problems functioning in relationships, socially and at work.
+This can cause problems functioning in their relationships, both socially and at work.

 - Being overly concerned about serious illness for at least 6 months